Fisioterapeutas

 physios are just a pat on the shoulder isn't it?
 Robots can do that

-dice To (Incierto)
+To (Incierto) 4 years ago

 There are already algorithm based apps being used in sports rehabilitation, nothing is impossible

-dice Frederik (Sin posibilidad)
+Frederik (Sin posibilidad) 4 years ago

 I've had the chance to meet several physiotherapists with whom I've had in-depth discussions (not personal injury-related).
 I'm a prospective physiotherapy student myself.